 - Insertion and management of specialized kinds of intravenous devices (e.g. PICC lines, Hickman lines, dialysis lines, subcutaneous ports)

 At the University of Florida, a large volume of endovascular neurosurgical procedures are performed.
-Dr. Brian Hoh of the Department of Neurosurgery, the principal among team members.
+Dr. Brian Hoh and Dr. Robert Hirschl of the Department of Neurosurgery, are principals principal among team members.
 Pediatric patients are treated by Dr. David Pincus.

 - UF Neurovascular Program